rubiefawn/remedy/core.md

 Presence represents charisma and determination. **Presence directly affects** `TODO: maybe mana?`

 #### Manipulate
 This active skill represents cunning and skulduggery.
-Manipulate is used to coerce, decieve, or intimidate.
+Manipulate is used to coerce, deceive, or intimidate.

 #### Perform
 This active skill represents charm and theatrics.
 Perform is used to entertain, orate, and seduce.